abstractinfrastructure/k8s-intro-tutorials/core/README.md

 The default **"Welcome to nginx!"** page should be visible.

-5) Using the same steps as above, create a new pod called `multi-container-example` using the manifest `manifests/pod-multi-container-example.yaml` or create a new one yourself with the below yaml.
+5) Using the same steps as above, create a new Pod called `multi-container-example` using the manifest `manifests/pod-multi-container-example.yaml` or create a new one yourself with the below yaml.

 **manifests/pod-multi-container-example.yaml**